nextensio/docs/content/en/Configurations/policies/_index.md

 The package statement (first one) is a declaration of this policy to OPA.
 The second statement represents the result returned after the policy is evaluated and is initialized to a default value of "" (null string).
-As covered earlier, the policy rule(s) can also evaluate to set route_tag = "deny" in order to block any user's access to a specific host.
+As covered earlier, the policy rule(s) can also evaluate to set route_tag = "deny" in order to block any user's access to a specific app.

 The result returned by the policy is accessed at user.routing.route_tag

-As covered earlier in 'Policy overview', the user attributes and host ID received as input are referred to using input.user.\<attribute-name\> and input.host.
+As covered earlier in 'Policy overview', the user attributes and app ID received as input are referred to using input.user.\<attribute-name\> and input.host.
-So how does one access the host attribute values from the reference data file ?
+So how does one access the app attribute values from the reference data file ?
-The host attributes file is an array of records for multiple host IDs.
-However, each host ID can have an array of records for host route attributes.
+The app attributes file is an array of records for multiple app IDs.
+However, each app ID can have an array of records for app route attributes.
 So we basically have an array of records within an array of records.
-To refer to the i'th record which corresponds to some host ID, one needs to use data.hosts[i].
+To refer to the i'th record which corresponds to some app ID, one needs to use data.hosts[i].
-The host ID in that i'th record can then be accessed via data.hosts[i].host.
+The app ID in that i'th record can then be accessed via data.hosts[i].host.

-The route attributes for that host ID are referred to via data.hosts[i].routeattrs[j].<attribute name>
+The route attributes for that app ID are referred to via data.hosts[i].routeattrs[j].<attribute name>
-for the j'th record that corresponds to some route tag for that host ID.
+for the j'th record that corresponds to some route tag for that app ID.

-So if there is a single-value host route attribute called roleSelect, it would be referenced via data.hosts[i].routeattrs[j].roleSelect.
+So if there is a single-value app route attribute called roleSelect, it would be referenced via data.hosts[i].routeattrs[j].roleSelect.
-If there is a multi-value host route attribute called teamSelect, it would be referenced via data.hosts[i].routeattrs[j].teamSelect\[\_\] to refer to any of the possible values.
+If there is a multi-value app route attribute called teamSelect, it would be referenced via data.hosts[i].routeattrs[j].teamSelect\[\_\] to refer to any of the possible values.

 Rules can then be written as follows where \<rule expressions\> match input attributes to constant